- Published on

 }

-Yup, a working no bullshit contact form, and i still have half a beer left.
+Yup, a working no bullshit contact form, done in less time and with less cost than it takes to crack a cold one.
 Simple, efficient set-up that doesn't rely on any scam-ass third-party email services.
 It's perfect for low to mid-volume websites, and it offers complete control over users' data.
 Of course, this solution might not be suitable for high-traffic sites or market bros who need advanced email tracking features.
 But that ain't me, so the shoe fits just right.
 Don't forget to add some style your form.
 Also, you probs wanna add proper form validations and error handling.
 But you knew that, right?